This is my personal blog. The views expressed on this page are mine alone and not those of my employer.

-I have done a little searching and I think UMG's watermarking technology is provided by MarkAny, a Korean company that has developed their own watermarks out of university research, and purchased some watermarking patents from Digimark.
+I did a little searching and it seems this watermarking technology is provided by MarkAny, a Korean company that has developed their own watermarks out of university research, and purchased some watermarking patents from Digimark.

 Removing the watermark

 Since the watermark creates audible distortion, it's worthwhile to try to reduce it.
-I wrote a script that analyzes the block energy and applies some smoothing.
-This is the result so far.
+I wrote a MATLAB script that analyzes the block energy and applies some smoothing.
+This is the result: